“Goodwill is the only asset that competition cannot undersell or destroy.” – Marshall Field

 Although not the driving purpose of this level of community support, utilities will likely emerge from this time with stronger reputation and higher levels of brand trust.
 In this time of uncertainty and dislocation, utilities are standing up and offering goodwill with the understanding that we are all in this together—utility industry and community.

-Feel free to reach out to me or your contact at Escalent with any questions or discussion topics on measuring the impact of your efforts on community support.
+Feel free to reach out to your contact at Escalent with any questions or discussion topics on measuring the impact of your efforts on community support.